A Tightly Coupled Bi-Level Coordination Framework for CAVs at Road Intersections: Preliminary

 The space-time resources was first used to describe the resources in the intersection by \cite{zhang2021}.
 The resources in CA are described by three-dimensional coordinates in the $X$, $Y$ and $T$ domains.
 For the convenience of computation and reasonability, the space-time resources are divided into multiple blocks with the resolutions $dx$ in $X$ domain, $dy$ in $Y$ domain, $dt$ in $T$ domain.
 Then the resource in $(x, y, z)$ could be described as:

 where $j_x, j_y$ and $j_t$ are the indexs in $X, Y$ and $T$ domains, respectively.
 One space-time can not be occupied by more than one vehicle simultaneously.
-Thus, when attempt to allocate the space-time resource in $(j_x, j_y, j_t)$, the Centralized Coordinator must the check occupancy state of the space-time resource.
+Thus, when attempt to allocate the space-time resource in $(j_x, j_y, j_t)$, the Centralized Coordinator must check the occupancy state of the space-time resource blocks.

 The allocated area for the vehicle is represented as a collection of resource blocks, which includes not only the resource blocks occupied by the vehicle, with proper redundancy.
 We define the resource occupied by the $i$-th vehicle of road $r$ as